 Creamy banana ice cream that tastes like a pina colada!
-The base is made of frozen coconut milk, banana, and pineapple for a light and healthy dessert.
+Made of frozen coconut milk, banana, and pineapple, its a light, healthy, delicious dessert!

-In my day job as an energy efficiency consultant, I tour factories and try to help them become more energy efficient (well, in a nutshell).
-This has been a truly eye-opening experience into how products get from raw materials to our doors, and in the case of foods, into our bellies.
-I know after getting this inside sneak peek into how food is made, I am more motivated than ever to avoid overly processed items and pay more attention to where food comes from.
-The way some food is made is just plain gross (ahem – hamburger I’m talking to you).
+In my past day job as an energy efficiency consultant, I toured factories and consulted on how they could become more energy efficient (in a nutshell).
+This was a truly eye-opening experience into how products get from raw materials to our doors, and in the case of foods, into our bellies.
+I know after getting this inside sneak peek into how food is made, I am more motivated than ever before to avoid overly processed foods and pay more attention to where food comes from.
+Not all by any means, but the way some food is made is just plain gross (ahem – hamburger I’m talking to you).

 I’m by no means a dietician or expert on the topic, but health and nutrition is something I spend quite a bit of time reading about and am always aiming improve on.
-The more I learn, the more driven I am to eat a *mostly* plant-based diet.
-Don’t get me wrong here, I’ll probably never give up ice cream or bacon and won’t become a full-on vegetarian at any point in my life.
+The more I learn, the more driven I am to eat simple and pack as much plant-based food into me and my family as possible.
+Don’t get me wrong here, I’ll probably never give up REAL ice cream or bacon and won’t become a full-on vegetarian at any point in my life.
 And you may disown me for this… but in my opinion, this is okay.
-These days, when I eat brie, chocolate, gelato, steak, and all of the delicious treats that make life awesome, I try to avoid mindlessly stuff my face and focus on savoring and enjoying what I’m eating.
-I usually eat some kind of treat/cheat food every day, I just try to make it a small one on *most* days.
-There has been a lot of emphasis lately on the 80/20 rule, which I loosely try to follow.
-To me, this means that 80% of what I eat should be healthy, clean, and non-processed, and the other 20% allows for some wiggle room.
+Making small changes can have a huge impact too!

 - 1 can coconut milk (13.5 oz.)